We may earn an affiliate commission when you visit our partners.

 Recap Notes 4

-Builds a solid base vocabulary of words and phrases that can be used straight away in real-world, everyday situations, which is ideal for beginners
+Builds a solid base vocabulary of words and phrases that learners can use straight away in real-world, everyday situations, such as booking taxis and asking for directions

-Explores new topic areas including telling the time in French, booking taxis, and asking where things are, which are useful for travel
+Explores new topic areas, including telling the time in French, booking taxis, and asking where things are, which are useful for travel and everyday conversation

 Save this course